vascoferreira25/tiny-ledger/README.md

 `.http` files in the `/docs/http` directory to execute requests.
 - This project will use Java and Spring Boot.
 - As specified in the technical requirements, a Map will be used to store data.
+- As it was not specified, balance cannot be negative and when creating an account the balance must be non-negative.

 ## Running the application